coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 + Identifiers with both leading and trailing ``_``, such as ``_x_``, are reserved by |SSR| and cannot appear in scripts.
-+ The extensions to the :tacn:`rewrite` tactic are partly incompatible with those available in current versions of Coq; in particular: ``rewrite .. in (type of k)`` or ``rewrite .. in *`` or any other variant of :tacn:`rewrite` will not work, and the |SSR| syntax and semantics for occurrence selection and rule chaining is different.
++ The extensions to the :tacn:`rewrite` tactic are partly incompatible with those available in current versions of Coq; in particular, ``rewrite .. in (type of k)`` or ``rewrite .. in *`` or any other variant of :tacn:`rewrite` will not work, and the |SSR| syntax and semantics for occurrence selection and rule chaining are different.
 Use an explicit rewrite direction (``rewrite <- …`` or ``rewrite -> …``) to access the Coq rewrite tactic.
 + New symbols (``//``, ``/=``, ``//=``) might clash with adjacent
   existing symbols.